-“Hook’em through the eye,” explained WhoreDog.
+“Hook’em through the eye,” explained The WhoreDog.
 “Their damn skull is bony and won’t ripe-out, that way they can swim free.
 With this gentle breeze we can drift slowly through them shad.
 Just let your weight barely touch the bottom.”

 “Wop!
 Wop!
-I got something nibbling down thur,” whispered WhoreDog within a minute.
+I got something nibbling down thur,” whispered The WhoreDog within a minute.
 Then a solid tug on his rod as he attempted to set the hook.
 “Sum’bitch!
 Them damn Blues are so full’a them shad they’r jus messin’ with them baits.”

 Next, a tap on Doc’s rod.
 With a mighty jerk, Doc set the hook and started cranking.
 The fish made a quick run, then turned.
 In an instant, the slack in Doc’s line allowed the fish to shake off.
-With a look on his face that said, you got’a believe me.
-Doc shouted, “that was a good fish buddy.
+With a look on his face that said, you got’a believe me boys, Doc shouted, “that was a good fish buddy.
 I mean a really nice one!”

-My face breaks into a smile as I recall WhoreDog exhaling blue smoke out his nostrils as he joked, “Doc can’t fish!
+My face breaks into a smile as I recall The WhoreDog exhaling blue smoke out his nostrils as he joked, “Doc can’t fish!
 And he is real hard on equipment too.”

 Travis who had not said much all morning, “there’s one that wasn’t nibbling.
 It’s a nice fish, not real big but a nice one.”

-After the first drift through the Pelicans feeding on the shad, they became oblivious to us.
+After the first drift through the feeding on the shad, the Pelicans became oblivious to us.
 Unconsciously, I was re-living the feeding habits of pods of Pelicans.
 Four to seven Pelicans would form an imperfect circle about 15 feet in diameter.
 On some silent command, the Pelican posse would rush the shad who had schooled together in a protective mass of squirming flesh.
 In a blink the Pelicans would plunge their beaks into the blue water and come up with a full throat pouch.
 The Pelicans would then thrust their heads up again and again swallowing their prey.
 They were building strength for their journey to the Gulf, I assumed.

 With a smirk, I recalled casually hooking three shad through the eye on the same #8 circle hook.
 Holding my bait up for all to see, I said, “this smorgasbord will get me a big one.”